-To employees identified as material risk takers, in case of determining variable pay in the amount exceeding HRK 200,000 or one third of total annual remuneration, 40% of variable pay is deferred for the period of 4 to 5 years, in order to ensure long-term sustainability, the possibility of adjusting to risks and long-term interests of the company's shareholders.
+To employees identified as material risk takers, in case of determining variable pay in the amount exceeding EUR 50,000 or one third of total annual remuneration, 40% of variable pay is deferred for the period of 4 to 5 years, in order to ensure long-term sustainability, the possibility of adjusting to risks and long-term interests of the company's shareholders.
 The deferral period for members of the Management Board and Senior management is 5 years, and for other Identified staff, the deferral period is 4 years.
-Variable payment is paid in cash, and variable payment of identified employees is paid 50% in cash and 50%.
-To identified staff for 2021 variable payments, determined in amount equal to or higher than 150 thousand EUR, percentage of deffered variable payment is 60% and is paid 50% in cash and 50% in instruments with 5 year deferral.
-The instrument to which part of variable remuneration is bound, are phantom shares of Erste Group Bank AG, the value of which is determined according to the average share price during the business year for which variable remuneration is granted.
+Variable payment is paid in cash, and variable payment of identified employees, whose bonus is set at an amount higher than the threshold for defferel, are paid is paid 50% in cash and 50%.
+To identified staff for 2022 variable payments, determined in amount equal to or higher than 150 thousand EUR, percentage of deffered variable payment is 60% and is paid 50% in cash and 50% in instruments with 5 year deferral.
+The instrument used to pay bonuses to identified employees are phantom shares of Erste Group Bank AG, whose numer is determined according to the average share price during the business year for which variable remuneration is granted.
 Phantom shares must be kept during the retention period of 1 year, which is the same for all material risk takers.

-Besides phantom shares, there is no other instrument used for variable remuneration in the Group.
+Besides phantom shares, there is no other instrument used for variable remuneration in the EBC Group.